It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 - You can substitute thicker liquids for thinner ones, such as nectar for juice and cream soup for simple broth.

 When taking medication

 - Crush the pills and mix them with applesauce or pudding.

-- Ask your pharmacist what are the recommendations on which pills should not be crushed and what medications can be purchased in liquid form.
+- Ask your pharmacist the recommendations on which tablets should not be crushed and what drugs can be purchased in liquid form.